Skip to main content

 /mnt/restore /dev/vdb ext4 ro,relatime

-1. Use the rsync command to copy the data to the restore path (/path/to/restore).
+1. Copy the data to the restore path (/path/to/restore) by using the rsync command.

 Copy data